prashanth5192/phoenix/README.txt

 "Modeling and synthesizing task placement constraints in Google compute clusters."
 Proceedings of the 2nd ACM Symposium on Cloud Computing.
 ACM, 2011.

+If you use our setup, please cite our Phoenix work, Thinakaran, Prashanth, et al. "Phoenix: A constraint-aware scheduler for heterogeneous datacenters."
+2017 IEEE 37th International Conference on Distributed Computing Systems (ICDCS).
+IEEE, 2017.

 Download pypy and install it on your local directory and use that path Download traces from the dropbox link https://www.dropbox.com/sh/bhk5zxreyplus73/AADxmp60oqxh7jq9qkCzoJX5a?dl=0